tos-kamiya/d2vg/README.md

 Use Doc2Vec models and sentence transformers model to search document files that contain similar parts to the phrase in the query.

 * Supports searching within text files (.txt), PDF files (.pdf), and MS Word files (.docx)
-* Performance gain by indexing
+* Search performance gain by index DB

 ## Installation